hashgraph/hedera-block-node/server/docs/design/block-verification.md

 1. The `BlockHashingSession` accepts subsequent block items incrementally.
 1. Once the block_proof is received, the `BlockHashingSession` calls `completeHashing()` to finalize the hash computation.
 1. Upon completion of computing the final block hash, the `BlockHashingSession` calls the `SignatureVerifier` to verify the signature.
-1. The `SignatureVerifier` compares the computed hash to the hash implied by the signature using the public key.
+1. The `SignatureVerifier` compares the computed hash to the hash signed by the Block Proof signature.
 1. If the verification fails, the `SignatureVerifier` calls the `BlockStatusManager` to update the block status as SIGNATURE_INVALID.
 1. If the verification succeeds, the `SignatureVerifier` calls the `BlockStatusManager` to update the block status as VERIFIED.
 1. The `BlockStatusManager` initiates any necessary recovery or follow-up processes depending on the verification result.